njgeorge000158/Crowdfunding-Goal-Analysis-in-Excel/README.md

 ---

 Crowdfunding has emerged since the late 2000s as a widely adopted mechanism for product launches, idea validation, and public mobilization.
 Despite its growth and prominence, the determinants of campaign success are not fully understood.
-This report analyzes a sample of 1,000 campaigns drawn from a standardized dataset, with outcomes examined across five dimensions: category, timing, goal range, geographic market, and backer distribution.
+This report analyzes a sample of 1,000 campaigns drawn from a standardized dataset with outcomes examined across five dimensions: category, timing, goal range, geographic market, and backer distribution.

 ---